Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/03/net-core-entity-framework-migrations.md

 ## Applying changes

 Each time you have changes you want to push into the database, you run the `ef migrations add` command with an appropriate name.
-In the example below, the “Container” table is going to be added…
+In the example below, the "Container" table is going to be added…

 ```cmd
 PM> dotnet ef migrations add AddContainers